energysystemslab/energysystemslab.github.io/_pages/team/_posts/2023-03-01-eric-pereira.md

   - "B.Sc., Federal University of Itajuba (2018)"
 ---

-Eric holds a Bachelor's degree in Physics and a Master's degree in Material Science from the Federal University of Itajuba.
+Eric holds a Bachelor's degree in Physics and a Master's degree in Materials Science from the Federal University of Itajuba.